jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 result, not 0s and 1s (representation
 of electric pulse).

+And finally, if you never heard of computer network programming, it's worth learning the basic even if this is not your interest.
+It will give you the full understanding of all the things that we have now.

+But again, to make the long story short, computers are communicating with one another.
+This started through the network of being used by soldiers during the Cold War: the ARPANet.
+It was accessed by the public later on.
+How computers
+communicate would depend on the protocol.
+Back then, we had File Transfer Protocol.
+Instead of wanting less, we wanted more, so that information could be accessible to all with less hassle.
+(Take note, even sending emails successfully back then was for the computer science students.)
+It was the
+World Wide Web that changed the world forever.
+The World Wide Web by Tim
+Berners Lee sparked the almost-endless capability of computer networking.
+By finding a way to display information just like a site, not through upload and download of FTP, he simplified things that would be otherwise unappealling to the common public: we interact through buttons, images, not like the console.
+And then, we still wanted more: dynamic website.
+And as you know, what we have today is a very sophisticated system and different technologies working together to achieve such.

+If you are interested learning the hardcore, you want to read some of this information from the two leading organizations, the World Wide Web Consortium (W3C) and the
+Internet Engineering Task Force (IETF).
+Surely, that's not for the general population.
+It's mostly for computer scientists and hardcore developers but simply knowing it is worth it.

 ## Front-End Dev
 The technologies that comprise frontend are technologies that reside on the browser.